 Before the loss to Middlebury, the Bulldogs were 9-1-1, getting into a good rhythm heading into the postseason.

 "That game was closer than the score indicated," Lewicki said.
 "I was frustrated not because we lost, but it was a little bit of a reality check."

 Bisselle has led BBA in scoring with 31 points -- 15 goals and 16 assists.
 But the rest of the first line is extremely capable of lighting the lamp, with Jordan Harmon adding 20 points and Mary Leech 19.
 In fact, six players have at least 10 points for the Bulldogs.

 "We only had one all-star (Bisselle)," Lewicki said.
-"Other teams have one player who scores a lot and we're just very balanced."

 The Bulldogs have outscored opponents 69-26 and a lot of that leans on the defense and goaltending.
 Kaylie Benson has led BBA between the pipes, while Lucy Bisselle, Ryder Ferrone, Clara Berard are the mainstays on defense.

 The Lake Division final will be on March 5 at 6 p.m. at Gutterson Fieldhouse.